The Thurston norm of graph manifolds: Introduction

 Let $M$ be a closed oriented graph manifold.
 In Section \ref{sec: norm of a graph manifold} we show that the Thurston norm on $H_2(M;\R)$ can be written as a sum of absolute values of linear functionals, and either no or all top-dimensional faces of the Thurston ball are fibered (see Lemma \ref{lemma: norm} and Proposition \ref{prop: fibering}).
 The main result of this article is the following.

-\textbf{Theorem \ref{thm: every sum is graph}.} \textit{Let $\beta_1,...,\beta_n\in \Q^d$ be such that the function is a norm on $\R^d$, and let $g_1,...,g_n$ be nonnegative integers.
-There exist a closed oriented good graph manifold $M$ with base surfaces of genera $g_1,...,g_n$ and a rational basis on $H_2(M)$, such that the nonvanishing Thurston norm on $H_2^{nv}(M;\R)$ in the induced basis coincides with $||\cdot||$.
-Moreover, we can ask for either all or none of the top-dimensional Thurston cones of $H_2(M)$ to be fibered.}
+\textbf{Theorem \ref{thm: every sum is graph}.} \textit{Let $||\cdot||$ be a norm on $\R^d$ that can be written as for some $\beta_1,...,\beta_n\in \Q^d$, and let $g_1,...,g_n$ be nonnegative integers.
+There exist a closed oriented good graph manifold $M$ with base surfaces of genera $g_1,...,g_n$ and a rational basis on $H_2(M;\R)$, such that the nonvanishing Thurston norm on $H_2^{nv}(M;\R)$ in the induced basis coincides with $||\cdot||$.
+Moreover, we can ask for either all or none of the top-dimensional Thurston cones of $H_2(M;\R)$ to be fibered.}

-In Theorem \ref{thm: every sum is graph}, \emph{good} graph manifold means that its Seifert fibered JSJ pieces all have orientable base orbifold, whereas the \emph{nonvanishing homology $H_2^{nv}(M\R)$} and the \emph{nonvanishing Thurston norm} refer to the quotient of $H_2(M;\R)$ by the null-space of the Thurston norm and the induced norm respectively.
+In Theorem \ref{thm: every sum is graph}, \emph{good} graph manifold means that its Seifert fibered JSJ pieces all have orientable base orbifold, whereas the \emph{nonvanishing homology $H_2^{nv}(M;\R)$} and the \emph{nonvanishing Thurston norm} refer to the quotient of $H_2(M;\R)$ by the null-space of the Thurston norm and the induced norm respectively.
 Notice that, in the case of good graph manifolds, we can also compute the dimension of the null-space of the Thurston norm.

 \bprop[See Proposition \ref{prop: dimension}] Suppose $M$ is a closed oriented good graph manifold, and let $\Gamma$ be the decomposition graph of $M$.
 For $i=1,...,n$, let $g_i$ be the genus of the base orbifold of the piece $M_i$.
 The null-space of the Thurston norm on $H_2(M;\R)$ has dimension $|\Gamma|-\chi(\Gamma)+2\sum_{i=1}^n g_i$, where $|\Gamma|$ is the number of connected components of $\Gamma$ and $\chi(\Gamma)$ is its Euler characteristic. \eprop